 General Detailed Instructions

-Ingredients Any amount of dried beans (other than lentils) 1 ¼ teaspoons salt (divided) per pound of beans, aromatics, like a bay leaf, peeled garlic, minced onion, or dried herbs.
-OPTIONAL: Smoked meat, like ham hock, ham chorizo, smoked turkey leg
+Ingredients: Any amount of dried beans (other than lentils) 1 ¼ teaspoons salt (divided 3/4 tsp at the start and 1/2 tsp at the end) per pound of beans, aromatics.
+(See above) OPTIONAL: Smoked meat, like ham hock, sausage, ham, chorizo, smoked turkey leg

-Pick through the beans: pour them into a long, flat container and pick through them, looking for stones, and dried, withered and discolored, then discard.
+Pick through the beans: pour them onto a cookie sheet and pick through them looking for stones, and any dried, withered and discolored beans, then discard.
 Now rinse the beans in a colander.

 Transfer the beans to the slow cooker.